czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

-description = "Learn how to research effectively" image = "/v1629718628/Learn_how_to_research_effectively_gnk4yb.jpg" tags = ["copywriting", "marketing", "writing"] title = "How do you do copywriting research?"
+description = "Learn how to research effectively" image = "/v1629718628/Learn_how_to_research_effectively_gnk4yb.jpg" tags = ["copywriting", "marketing", "writing"] title = "12 ways to do copywriting research"

 +++
-When I first started writing I was always stuck on what to research.
+When I first started writing I was always stuck on how to research.
 So I would read other blog posts and write the information in my own words.
 I am not saying that you can’t use other articles to inform your writing.

 But don’t make this the only way you find information.
 Using various methods ensures that your writing is unique.